TheJacksonLaboratory/diachromatic/README.md

 ## Documentation
 Documentation is being prepared for ReadTheDocs.
-We will not be able to publish the documentation online until this repository is made public (probably in March.
+We will not be able to publish the documentation online until this repository is made public.
 Therefore, for now generate the documentation with

 Documentation is being prepared for ReadTheDocs.
 The documentation can be generated with: